ianuj4231/coding_agent_cli/README.md

-# IA Claude
+# Coding Agent CLI from scratch.

-IA Claude is a terminal-based coding agent for exploring and working with a codebase.
+Tnis is a terminal-based coding agent for exploring and working with a codebase.

 ## Demo videos